Updated Feb. 5, 2026

 Largest AI data center

-The largest known AI data center has computing power equivalent to 600,000 NVIDIA H100 chips.
+The largest known AI data center has a computing capacity equivalent to 1.1 million NVIDIA H100 chips.

-AI chip performance per dollar has improved by 37% per year.
+AI chip performance per dollar has grown by 49% per year since 2023.

-AI chip performance per dollar has doubled every 2.2 years.
+AI chip performance per dollar has doubled every 1.7 years since 2023.

-AI chip performance per dollar has improved by 0.14 OOMs per year.
+AI chip performance per dollar has grown by 0.17 OOMs per year since 2023.

 Model Performance